coleenquadros/configuration/docs/app-sre/AAA.md

 - Do you need to involve a second team in fixing the problem?
 - Does the outage result in breach of Service SLO's?

-Incident Response:

 Tracking:

-- Start off by creating a JIRA issue for the incident on the [Sprint board](https://issues.redhat.com/secure/RapidBoard.jspa?rapidView=5536)
+- Start off by creating a JIRA issue for the incident on the [Incident board](https://issues.redhat.com/secure/RapidBoard.jspa?rapidView=5146)
   - Issue type: `Task`
   - Labels: `type/incident`